morganrivers/timezone_and_flux_from_ip/README.md

 ## Functionality

-The main script, located at `/etc/NetworkManager/dispatcher.d/update_timezone`, executes the following steps:
+The update_timezone script, located at `/etc/NetworkManager/dispatcher.d/update_timezone`, executes the following steps:

 1. Logs the script start, network interface, and status.
 2. If the network interface status is "up":